FG, states, LGs share N780.926bn March allocation - Businessday NG

-The three Federating units, on Wednesday shared a total of N780.926 billion as March 2020 Federation Account Allocation.
+The three Federating units, on Wednesday, shared a total of N780.926 billion as of March 2020 Federation Account Allocation.

 This was contained in a Statement of Accounts issued in Abuja by the Federation Account Allocation Committee (FAAC), which reported Excess Crude Account (ECA) balance at $72.221 million.